Bendat/autometa/documentation/website/docs/getting-started/authoring.md

 Key facts:

+- Function steps register immediately when the module is imported (that’s why `roots.steps` must point at your step bundle).
 - Arguments arrive in the order defined by your cucumber expression, followed by an optional `StepRuntimeHelpers` instance, and finally the `world`.
 - Use arrow functions when you prefer explicit parameters.
 - Use the `function` keyword if you want `this` bound to the world (see [function vs arrow](#choosing-function-vs-arrow-syntax)).